 While our debt has increased, we have considerable capacity to raise debt to deal with abnormal events and emergencies.
-While there is no intention to increase debt beyond the levels shown elsewhere in this strategy, it is important to note that we have access to more funding in the unlikely event that it is needed.
-Refer to Minimising Risk and Adapting to Change on page 224.
+While there is no intention to increase debt beyond the levels shown elsewhere in this Strategy, it is important to note that we have access to more funding in the unlikely event that it is needed (currently 300% of revenue per LGFA).
+Refer to Minimising Risk and Adapting to Change on page 228.